-A list of SHOT Show press conference in the official press conference room, adjacent to the press room, is available at www.shotshow.org and will be posted in the press room.
+A list of SHOT Show press conference in the official press conference room, adjacent to the press room, is available in the SHOT Show Online Newsroom and will be posted in the press room.
 Exhibitors may also schedule press conferences in their booths or other meeting rooms.
-NSSF keeps a record only of press conferences that are scheduled using the online reservation system for the the show’s official press conference room.
+NSSF keeps a record only of press conferences that are scheduled using the online reservation system for the show’s official press conference room.

 Use of SHOT Show® Name and Trademarks

 NSSF encourages media to use the SHOT Show® name and logo in their coverage of the show.
 There are, however, some important limitations.
 The “SHOT Show®,” “SHOTSM” and “Shooting, Hunting and Outdoor Trade ShowSM” names, logos and images, and affiliated names, logos and images, are trademarks or registered trademarks of the NSSF, which takes great strides to protect the SHOT Show brand.

 The press and other media representatives are permitted to make fair use of show trademarks in connection with general editorial and news coverage of the show subject to the SHOT Show Trademark Branding Guidelines.
 Use of show trademarks for profit or gain (e.g., use of show trademarks to sell media services) or for non-fair use purposes is prohibited.

 Safety and Courtesy at Media Day at the Range

 Media who attend SHOT Show Media Day at the Range, which takes place the day before SHOT Show opens, are reminded to practice safe firearms handling at all times, follow range-officer commands at firing stations and, in general, be courteous to others and mindful of safety throughout the day.
 Your cooperation will contribute to a safe, efficiently run event.
 It will also help you make the most of your time at Media Day at the Range.